 - and self-driving tech.

-The uptake of these applications* has grown during the pandemic as people were forced to become more connected during the lockdown.
+The uptake of these *applications grew during the pandemic as people were forced to become more connected during the lockdown.

 What’s the problem with AI?

-- Language used – exclusive and not very clear.
+- Language – exclusive and not very clear.

 - Perception – fear and distrust.